-We mamas love our children fiercely.
+We love our children fiercely.
 Like Maya says in the second episode of Speechless, when told to not worry about her special needs son, she said “I can’t.
 He’s my whole world.”
 I totally get what she’s saying.
 But though our children can feel like our whole world, there are also times it is easy to wish things were different.
 To compare them to other children and wish things came easier.
 And so, without any further ado, four ways we can all strive to embrace our children who are perfectly and wonderfully made:

 1) Embrace Your Child’s Progress

 It’s so easy to see how far our child has to go to catch up with their peers.
 To see how little progress they’ve made.
 But we have to be intentional to focus on the positive.
 To focus on each and every victory, no matter how small it may seem.

-In the Genesis account of God creating the world, notice He said “it was good,” after everything He created.
+In the Genesis account of God creating the world, He said “it was good,” after everything He created.
 He didn’t just say “it was good,” when it was all done.
 We must do that too.
 Celebrate the little victories as well as the big.

 Philippians 4:8 says “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable-if anything is excellent or praiseworthy-think about such things.”

 2) Embrace Your Child’s Heart

 It’s so easy to focus on our children’s development, their behaviors, how far they are behind their peers, their appearance, etc. “But the Lord said to Samuel, “Do not consider his appearance or his height, for I have rejected him.
 The Lord does not look at the things man looks at.
 Man looks at the outward appearance, but the Lord looks at the heart.”
 (1 Samuel 16:7).
-While Jesse didn’t think his youngest son looked like a king, and in fact didn’t even have him come in from tending the sheep to present to Jesse to be a future king, David’s was the heart that God knew was right for the job.

 3) Embrace Your Child’s Passions